crazycth/crazycth/README.md

 * Former XCPC Player
 * I'm interested in LLM
 * I'm not a genius , but I'm an ideal
+* Research is for fun.
+Move the needle.

 <!--
 **crazycth/crazycth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.